 The order would prohibit any transaction by any person with TikTok and its Chinese parent company ByteDance.

-Employees correctly recognize that their jobs are in danger and their payment is in danger right now, Godwin said.
+Godwin said that employees correctly recognize that their jobs are in danger and their payment is in danger right now.

 TikTok said in a statement last week that it was shocked by the recent Executive Order, which was issued without any due process.
 It declined to comment on Thursday on whether it is pursuing its own lawsuit.